groupdocs-metadata/GroupDocs.Metadata-for-.NET/Docs/content/metadata/net/developer-guide/advanced-usage/getting-known-property-descriptors.md

 }
 ```

-{{< alert style="info" >}}Not all possible properties are presented in the KnowPropertyDescriptors collection.
+{{< alert style="info" >}}
+Not all possible properties are presented in the [KnowPropertyDescriptors](https://apireference.groupdocs.com/net/metadata/groupdocs.metadata.common/metadatapackage/properties/knowpropertydescriptors) collection.
 The library provides information on the most frequently used properties only.
-If there is no descriptor for some property it is still accessible through the GroupDocs.Metadata search engine in read-only mode.{{< /alert >}}
+If there is no descriptor for some property it is still accessible through the GroupDocs.Metadata search engine in read-only mode.
+{{< /alert >}}

 ## More resources
 ### GitHub examples